7 Anime Like 'Nanatsu no Taizai' ('The Seven Deadly Sins')

 Beginning on that unfortunate day, Yona vows that she will fight back and look for strong and trustworthy allies to reclaim the kingdom she loved and restore it to its former glory.
 Thus, her old life disappears and a new start yields a better and stronger version of herself who will fight for the future.

-The Similarity: If in Nanatsu no Taizai, princess Elizabeth was seeking the Seven Deadly Sins in order to reclaim the kingdom from the corrupt Holy Knights, in Akatsuki no Yona, it's princess Yona who's looking for allies to reclaim her kingdom that was stolen by her most-trusted childhood friend, Soo-won.
-It's the same premise—two princess driven away by their respective kingdoms by traitors are in a search for allies who will help them to step up and fight for the kingdom they really treasure.
+The Similarity: Nanatsu no Taizai has princess Elizabeth seeking the Seven Deadly Sins in order to reclaim the kingdom from the corrupt Holy Knights.
+In Akatsuki no Yona, it's princess Yona who's looking for allies to reclaim her kingdom that was stolen by her most-trusted childhood friend, Soo-won.
+It's the same premise—two princesses driven away by their respective kingdoms by traitors are in a search for allies who will help them to step up and fight for the kingdom they really treasure.
+If you are still on the fence about this anime, you can read a review about it here.